2022 History Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to history, with approximately 35.0% of workers getting one.
-See the the most common levels of education for history workers below.
+People currently working in careers related to history tend obtained the following education levels.

 |Level of Education||Percentage of Workers|